HariHaran212/Pawradize/README.md

 ### 👤 **User Features**

-* **E-commerce Store**: Browse and purchase pet products with a fully functional cart and checkout flow.
+* **E-commerce Store**: Browse, filter, and purchase pet products with a fully functional cart and checkout flow (COD & Online Payments).
-* **Pet Adoption**: View listings of pets available for adoption, with detailed profiles for each pet.
+* **Pet Adoption Platform**: View detailed profiles of pets available for adoption and submit visit request applications.
-* **Pet Care Guides**: A blog-like section with articles on pet care.
-* **User Authentication**: Secure login, registration, and password management.
+* **User Authentication**: Secure local (email/password) and social (Google OAuth2) login, registration, and password management.
-* **Personalized Accounts**: Users have their own profiles, order history, and a favorites page for pets and products.
+* **Personalized Accounts**: Users have their own profiles (editable with OTP verification), order history, adoption request tracking, and account deactivation with a 15-day grace period.
-* **Service Pages**: Dedicated landing pages for services like Grooming, Health & Wellness, and Community Events.
+* **Content Hub**: A blog-like section with articles and guides on pet care.

 ### 👑 **Admin & Role-Based Features**

 * **Multi-Level Roles**: Secure access control for **Super Admin**, **Store Manager**, and **Adoption Coordinator**.
-* **Dedicated Dashboards**: Each admin role has a unique dashboard showing relevant statistics.
+* **Dedicated Dashboards**: Each staff role has a unique dashboard and navigation based on their permissions.
 * **Content Management**: A rich text editor for creating and managing Pet Care Guides.
-* **Store Management**: Full CRUD (Create, Read, Update, Delete) functionality for products and orders.
+* **Store Management**: Full CRUD functionality for products and comprehensive order management.
-* **Adoption Management**: Manage pet listings and user requests to visit pets.
+* **Adoption Management**: Manage pet listings and approve/decline user visit requests.
 * **User Management**: An interface for Super Admins to view all users and manage their roles.
+* **Site Settings**: A global settings panel for admins to update store contact information and notification preferences.

 ---
 ## ## Tech Stack